DC 7509Genitourinary System38 CFR § 4.115b

 A 10% rating requires: Only an occasional attack of colic, not infected and not requiring catheter drainage.
 A 30% rating requires: Frequent attacks of colic with infection (pyonephrosis), kidney function impaired.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-What is the C&P exam like for Hydronephrosis?
+What happens at the C&P exam for Hydronephrosis?

 Get a Personalized Rating Analysis